WebDataRocks/pivot-angular/README.md

 This repository holds sample integration project of WebDataRocks reporting tool with Angular 4+ framework.

-For detailed instructions, please refer to this tutorial: [WebDataRocks integration with Angular 4+](https://www.webdatarocks.com/doc/integration-with-angular/).

 ## Get WebDataRocks

 WebDataRocks is a free reporting tool.
 [Get it here](https://www.webdatarocks.com/get-webdatarocks/).